 However, don’t worry.
 The recycling center will handle that part for you.

 To process involves the film being heated to 2000C.
 At this point, the silver will become molten and can be easily extracted from everything else.

 The silver will not be pure, though.
-Further chemicals will need to be added to the molten silver to help purify it.
+Other chemicals will need to be added to the molten silver to help purify it.

 Once the silver has been purified, it will be set in molds.
-It can then be processed in pretty much the same way as silver is normally processed.
-This means that it will often be sold to jewelers, the medical industry, or computer component manufacturers.
+It can then be processed the same way silver is usually processed.
+This means it will often be sold to jewelers, the medical industry, or computer component manufacturers.

 Silver is infinitely recyclable, so it can be put through this process several times.

 Where Do You Take X-Ray Film To Be Recycled?